KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 - other small summary tables of computationally intensive tasks
 - the paper

+## Sample labels

+The labels of genomes are composed of genus and species name `Gspe`.
+Some of genomes were sequenced multiple times therefore every sample label is followed by index of the seuqenced individual.
+For for instance second sequencing of _Meloidogyne incognita_ wouble be `Minc2`.

 ## Development

 The analysis will be automated using `snakemake`, mainly because I would like to try it.